computer-lov/Pursuit-Evasion-with-EPOC-Flex/README.md

 # Pursuit Evasion with EPOC Flex

 ## Pursuit-Evasion Game
 - The purpose of the pursuit-evasion game was to have a human pursue an evading robot using the mental commands provided by EmotivBCI and transmitted through the EPOC Flex headset.
 For the evader, there were three simple evading algorithms implemented - exaggerating, ambiguous, and switching.
 This game was implemented in Python using the Pygame library and interacted with the EPOC Flex headset through Emotiv’s Cortex API.
-The source code for this game can be made available on Github.
-Please reach out to me at the email address listed below for the source code to be made available.
-- Email: apm532@nyu.edu

 ## Requirements
 - Python >= 3.7